AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 #### Unstaking Tokens

 User can at any time decide to unstake staked tokens.
 There's no _unstaking_ process associated with this action.
+However, unstaking some amount forfeits it from being included in the reward calculation for that era - this is why it's important to choose staked dApps carefully.

 Unlike stake operation, which stakes from the _next_ era, unstake will reduce the staked amount for the current and next era if stake exists.

 Same as with stake operation, it's not possible to unstake anything until unclaimed rewards have been claimed.
 User must ensure to first claim all rewards, before attempting to unstake.
-Unstake amount must also be precise as no adjustment will be done to the amount.

 The amount unstaked will always first reduce the amount staked in the ongoing subperiod.
-E.g. if `voting` subperiod has stake of **100**, and `build&earn` subperiod has stake of **50**, calling unstake with amount **70** during `build&earn` subperiod will see `build&earn` stake amount reduced to **zero**, while `voting` stake will be reduced to **80**.
+E.g. if `Voting` subperiod has stake of **100 ASTR**, and `Build&Earn` subperiod has stake of **50**, calling unstake with amount of **70 ASTR** during `Build&Earn` subperiod will see `Build&Earn` stake amount reduced to **zero**, while `Voting` stake will be reduced to **80**.

 If unstake would reduce the staked amount below `MinimumStakeAmount`, everything is unstaked.

 Once period finishes, all stakes are reset back to zero.
 This means that no unstake operation is needed after period ends to _unstake_ funds - it's done automatically.

-If dApp has been unregistered, a special operation to unstake from unregistered contract must be used.

 #### Claiming Staker Rewards

-Stakers can claim rewards for passed eras during which they were staking.
+Stakers can claim rewards for passed eras during which they were staked for the entire duration of the era.
 Even if multiple contracts were staked, claim reward call will claim rewards for all of them.

 Only rewards for passed eras can be claimed.
 It is possible that a successful reward claim call will claim rewards for multiple eras.
 This can happen if staker hasn't claimed rewards in some time, and many eras have passed since then, accumulating pending rewards.

-To achieve this, the pallet's underyling storage organizes **era reward information** into **spans**.
-A single span covers multiple eras, e.g. from **1** to **16**.
-In case user has staked during era 1, and hasn't claimed rewards until era 17, they will be eligible to claim 15 rewards in total (from era 2 to 16).
-All of this will be done in a single claim reward call.

-In case unclaimed history has built up past one span, multiple reward claim calls will be needed to claim all of the rewards.
+There is a limit on how many rewards can a single call claim, so if a lot of rewards have accumulated, it's possible that multiple claim calls will be required to claim all of the pending rewards.

 Rewards don't remain available forever, and if not claimed within some time period, they will be treated as expired.
 This will be a longer period, but will still exist.

-Rewards are calculated using a simple formula: `staker_reward_pool * staker_staked_amount / total_staked_amount`.
+Rewards are calculated using a simple formula:

+$staker\_reward = \frac{staker\_reward\_pool * staker\_staked\_amount}{total\_staked\_amount}$

 #### Claiming Bonus Reward

-If staker staked on a dApp during the voting subperiod, and didn't reduce their staked amount below what was staked at the end of the voting subperiod, this makes them eligible for the bonus reward.
+If staker staked on a dApp during the `Voting` subperiod, and didn't reduce their staked amount below what was staked at the end of the `Voting`` subperiod, this makes them eligible for the bonus reward.

+E.g. if staker had staked **10 ASTR** during the `Voting` subperiod, once `Build&Earn` subperiod starts, they can stake & unstake as much as they want as long as they don't reduce the `Voting` subperiod stake below **10 ASTR**.
+It is ok to stake an additional **30 ASTR**, and then unstake **5 ASTR**, because such order of operations would leave the staker with **10 ASTR** staked in the `Voting` subperiod & **25 ASTR** staked in the `Build&Earn` subperiod.
+However, if user was to stake an additional **30 ASTR** in the `Build&Earn` subperiod, but would unstake **31 ASTR**, this would put the stake amount in `Build&Earn` subperiod to **zero**, and reduce `Voting` subperiod stake amount to **9 ASTR**.
+This would mean user is no longer eligible for the bonus rewards.

 Bonus rewards need to be claimed per contract, unlike staker rewards.

-Bonus reward is calculated using a simple formula: `bonus_reward_pool * staker_voting_subperiod_stake / total_voting_subperiod_stake`.
+Bonus reward is calculated using a simple formula:

-#### Handling Expired Entries

-There is a limit to how much contracts can a staker stake on at once.
-Or to be more precise, for how many contract a database entry can exist at once.

-It's possible that stakers get themselves into a situation where some number of expired database entries associated to their account has accumulated.
-In that case, it's required to call a special extrinsic to cleanup these expired entries.
+$bonus\_reward = \frac{bonus\_reward\_pool * staker\_voting\_subperiod\_stake}{total\_voting\_subperiod\_stake}$

 ### Developers